RegardsOss/RegardsOss.github.io/REGARDS-docs/frontend/modules/authentication.md

  ├── package.json        : Npm module description file
  └── README.md

-## Route
+# Route

 This module is routed by the main application in which it is configured as a static or dynamic module.
 Static modules are always displayed in the interface layout.
 Dynamic modules are only displayed when the interface route is /modules/:module_id where module_id is the configuration identifier of the module.

-## Exposed functions
+# Exposed functions

-This module as a dynamic configurable module exposes is own :
+This module as a dynamic configurable module exposes is own:
   - moduleContainer  : Main module React component used to display this module,
   - adminContainer   : Main module React component used to display the administration panel of this module,
   - reducer          : To configure the general Redux Store.